iomete/iom-docs/docs/guides/deployment/azure/install.md

 # Create a plan
 terraform plan

-# Apply the changes to your GCP
+# Apply the changes to your Azure
 terraform apply
 ```